System Design Space

 • Process scheduling

-• Memory and virtual addresses
+• Memory and virtual address spaces

-• IPC, VFS, networking
+• IPC, VFS, and networking

 Drivers and modules